Human Physiology (BA/BS)

 2

-To complete general-education requirements within eight courses, students must take arts and letters or social science group-satisfying courses that also satisfy multicultural requirements.
+To complete core-education requirements within eight courses, students must take arts and letters or social science area-satisfying courses that also satisfy cultural literacy requirements.

 3